• Features

 Understand the Instagram algorithm

-Whether it’s for Google or a social network like Instagram, comprehending how an algorithm works can be tricky.
-However, once you have a better understanding of how an algorithm functions, you’ll be able to more easily improve your performance on the app.
+Whether it’s for Google or a social media network like Instagram, comprehending how an algorithm works can be tricky.
+However, once you have a better understanding of how an algorithm functions, you’ll be able to more easily improve your performance on the app or platform.

 For instance, when determining what to display in your Feed, Instagram combines the recent posts of the accounts that you follow and ranks them based on different signals.
 The ranking factors for Feed, starting with the most important, include the following: